x4e/Blog/004-Bitcoin-vs-Nano/index.md

 Firstly, here is the absolute minimum I expect out of a form of cash:

-* Widely recognized as being of value
+* Widely recognised as being of value
 * Irreversible transactions
 * Easy to hold reasonable amounts
 * Hard to forge (transactions and balances)